How we are contributing to the economy and society in Kazakhstan.

-In 2016 we paid $349 million in taxes and royalties to Kazakhstan, excluding VAT.
+In 2017 we paid USD494.4 million in taxes and royalties to Kazakhstan.

-Kazzinc is one of our “focus assets” – that is, sites we identified in 2013 as having specific legacy issues with relation to health and safety.
+Until recently, Kazzinc was one of our “focus assets” – that is, sites we identified in 2013 as having specific legacy issues with relation to health and safety.
 At these assets, we have designed specific programmes to improve safety standards.
 Following significant safety improvements, Kazzinc is no longer considered a "focus asset".